YosysHQ-GmbH/blog_yosyshq/content/post/2023/14-solving-a-sudoku-with-symbiyosys-and-formal-verification.md

 ## Let's run the verification

-To install SymbiYosys and all the required formal solvers, I recommend following the straightforward installation process provided by [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).
+To install SBY and all the required formal solvers, I recommend following the straightforward installation process provided by [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).

-To execute the verification, we'll need our sudoku.v file and a SymbiYosys configuration file named sudoku.sby with the content below:
+To execute the verification, we'll need our sudoku.v file and a SBY configuration file named sudoku.sby with the content below:
 ```
 [options]
-mode prove
+mode cover
-depth 20

 [engines]
 smtbmc